Stylok5/Games-group-finder_Frontend/README.md

 ### Day 13,14,15,16

-Over the course of the next four days, I focused on styling the project and making it responsive.
-This was accomplished through the use of Bootstrap and media queries.
+During the next four days, I dedicated my efforts to styling the project and ensuring that it was responsive.
+The task proved to be quite challenging, but I ultimately found the end result to be very satisfying.
+I utilized the inspect tool in my browser to navigate through elements, test different approaches, and observe results in real-time.
+This approach alongside using Bootstrap and media queries to make the styling more responsive significantly accelerated my progress and helped me achieve the desired outcome.

 ### Day 17

+On the last day, I allocated some time to address some of the remaining bugs and enhance the styling.
+Afterward, we deployed the backend to Heroku with guidance from our instructor and the frontend to Netlify.
 The project was developed using version control with Git.
 Whenever changes were made, the changes were saved using "git add ." command, then committed using "git commit -m" command along with a message describing the changes, and finally pushed to two different GitHub repositories for the backend and frontend using "git push" command.

 ## Final project: